Olive Oil: Health Benefits, Best Sources and How to Use It

 Supports Brain Health

-A 1999 study published in Neurology has found that olive oil and MUFAs may support brain health as we age and may help to fight age-related cognitive decline (19).
+A 1999 study published in Neurology has found that olive oil and MUFAs may support brain health as we age and may help fight age-related cognitive decline (19).
 According to a 2021 book, Olives and Olive in Health and Disease Prevention published by the Academic Press, extra virgin olive oil supports cognition and brain health (20).

 Researchers found that the neuroprotective qualities of EVOO may help to improve memory, delay cognitive decline, support verbal fluency, improve visual memory, and reduce the risk of developing dementia and Alzheimer’s disease.